kanaria69/Mainecoco/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## How do you get a baby alien to sleep?
+You rocket.